aubreyhayes47/LibreAssistant/CONTRIBUTING.md

-# Contributing to My Ollama Wrapper
+# Contributing to LibreAssistant

-Thank you for your interest in contributing to My Ollama Wrapper!
+Thank you for your interest in contributing to LibreAssistant!
 This document provides guidelines and information for contributors.

 ## Table of Contents